RaymondByczko/PokeFun/docs/development.md

 2. pokemon1details - proof of concept with some details.

 3. pokemon(n) - more generalized than above.

+### Developed Endpoints

+This expressjs application provides certain endpoints which are outlined here.

+- pokemon/full/:pokemondId - provides the full json object for
+the pokemon with resource id of :pokemonId

+- pokemon/slice/:pokemondId - provides a slice, or portion, of the full json pokemon object.
+One or more high level keys are maintained, and the rest are discarded in the slicing.

+- pokemon/transform/:pokemonId - after a slice is taken, data within is rearranged to meet a certain transform requirement.

+@TODO replace pokemon with pokefun

 ### Storage of Pokemon Data Structure